brendanmcc02/film-rec/notes.md

 * https://github.com/wagnerrp/pytmdb3/

 this has crew list (includes director)
 TMDb also has country, language, budget, poster. very useful.
 API is free.
+50 requests/second rate limit.

 afaik no publicly available dataset to download, API is done film-by-film, so would take a while to init a large dataset. from what I've seen, IDs are ints from 1 to X.